Feed People Not Landfills

-The USEPA and USDA estimate that food waste is over 30% of the United States food supply.
+The USEPA and USDA estimate that over 30% of the United States food supply is wasted.
 In 2010 an estimated 133 billion pounds of food never was eaten.
 In response to the impact of wasted food on the environment, the USEPA and USDA announced in September 2015 a national goal to reduce food waste by 50% by 2030.

 Food loss and waste has far-reaching impacts on food security, resource conservation and climate change.
 Food loss and waste is the single largest component of disposed U.S. municipal solid waste, and accounts for a significant portion of U.S. methane emissions.
 Landfills are the third largest source of methane in the United States.
 Furthermore, experts have projected that reducing food losses by just 15 percent would provide enough food for more than 25 million Americans every year, helping to sharply reduce incidences of food insecurity for millions.

 "Let's feed people, not landfills.
 By reducing wasted food in landfills, we cut harmful methane emissions that fuel climate change, conserve our natural resources, and protect our planet for future generations" said EPA Administrator Gina McCarthy.

 The goal of the U.S. Food Waste Challenge is to lead a fundamental shift in how we think about and manage food and food waste in this country.
 The Challenge includes a goal to have 400 partner organizations by 2015 and 1,000 by 2020.